Homework

 Acceptable Actions

-- Copying test cases from other students or Piazza when test cases are not graded is fine since it serves to teach you something, and there is no risk that you will get points for the work of other students.
+- Copying test cases from other students or EdStem when test cases are not graded is fine since it serves to teach you something, and there is no risk that you will get points for the work of other students.

 Unacceptable Actions (Violations of Academic Integriy)